astronaut-nemo/kiosk-klick-backend/README.md

 ## Project Description
 This project is the backend component of my Moringa School Phase 2 Project: Kiosk Klick.

-Kiosk Klick is an e-commerce application that allows users to browse local kiosks from the comfort of home.
+Kiosk Klick is an e-commerce application.
 The backend component contains data for each kiosk and its inventory, and the cart.

-- The frontend component is found here: [Kiosk Klick Frontend](https://github.com/astronaut-nemo/kiosk-klick-frontend).
 - The deployed application is hosted here: {URL coming soon}

 - This server uses the json-server-template: [https://github.com/learn-co-curriculum/json-server-template](https://github.com/learn-co-curriculum/json-server-template)